European Research and Collaboration

 UK universities score highly in international rankings not least because they have been able to draw on an international talent pool in which EU programmes have played a crucial part.
 The loss of this talent pool risks causing great damage to the achievements of UK universities and research communities.
 At the same time, UK-based researchers have been remarkably successful in EU research competitions.
 The level of resources available from the EU, and the type of resources, such as the European Research Council and the Marie Skłodowska-Curie Actions, have to be continued, or where necessary replicated, to maintain the UK’s research excellence.

 Our activities as part of this project examine the key role that EU frameworks play in supporting people, collaborations, resources and regulation, and aim to uncover how current opportunities for the UK research base can be maintained after Brexit.
-Through the Academy’s chairmanship of the All European Academies (ALLEA) Horizon Europe (Framework Programme 9) Working Group, our work is also geared towards developing suggestions for the EU’s future research and innovation programmes.
+Through the All European Academies (ALLEA) European Research Area (ERA) Working Group, our work is also geared towards developing suggestions for the EU’s future research and innovation programmes.
 In particular, we are looking to ensure that Horizon Europe is developed with the interests of the Wissenschaft community in mind and in particular that the humanities and social sciences are fully represented.

 - A Submission from The British Academy to the House of Commons Science and Technology Committee Inquiry on Brexit, Science and Innovation: Preparations for 'No Deal' (2019)